Steve-Archer/Miles-A-Geoguessing-Game/README.md

 You only have ten seconds and what you have in the guessbox is your guess.

 It's a simple name/password registration.
 The user's name is saved along with their personal best (low) score.
-At the end of ten rounds, click the End Game button to proceed to the top10 overall best (low) scores.
+At the end of ten rounds, click the End Game button to proceed to the top10 overall best scores.

 My anti-cheat disclaimer is to ask you to not cheat.
 Thank you!